 So if you’re tired of wading through tons and tons of Google Analytics data, read on.

-If you’re new to Google Analytics, you’re probably wondering what a custom report is.
+If you’re new to Google Analytics Reporting, you’re probably wondering what a custom report is.

 There are 3 types of reports in Google Analytics – Custom reports, Standard reports, and Saved reports.
 According to Google, a Custom Report is a report that you create according to your preferences.
 You pick the dimensions (City and Browser, for example) and metrics (Sessions, Pageviews, and Bounce Rate, for example) and decide how they should be displayed.